fpv-wtf/dji-moonlight-gui/README.md

 2. Configure the settings to your liking.
 3. Press _Refresh_ to fetch the list of your games.
 4. Select a game and press _Stream_.

+## Modes: BULK vs. RNDIS

+There are two streaming modes to choose from: BULK and RNDIS.
+What does that mean?

+**RNDIS**

+This is the default mode.
+When the goggles are connected to your PC via USB, they appear as a plain old network interface.
+If you've ever used your phone as a hotspot over USB, then you've used this exact same mechanism before.
+Since it's just a network interface, all regular networking conventions apply and we can send data to the goggles like any other device.

+_The main downside is that it's slow!_ Due to reasons yet unknown, the maximum bitrate we're able to achieve is around 30Mbps before packet loss starts to creep in.

+**BULK**

+This mode is more experimental.
+Rather than using this indirect network route, we can instead send data _directly_ to the goggles via the USB interface.
+With this, we can easily achieve a bitrate of 100Mbps (as long as your PC can keep up).

+_The only downside is: driver shenanigans!_

+### Using BULK mode

+1. Use [the fpv.wtf Driver
+   Installer](https://github.com/fpv-wtf/driver-installer) to install the correct drivers for the goggles.
+You may have used this already when you rooted your goggles.
+2. **Close any fpv.wtf configurator browser tabs**.
+3. Run `dji-moonlight-gui.exe`.
+4. Select _BULK_ mode.
+5. Crank that bitrate.
+6. ...carry on as normal.